vnetcon/curvy/README.md

 ```
 To make your REST API calls to use oracle connection you must modify the file location.
 Example default/v1/restcall.sql -> oracle/v1/restcall.sql.
 In short the first element in this path must be equal to prefix in database.properties file.

+### Managing REST-API endpoints in database
+It is also possible to manage all or part of the rest endpoint sql statements in database instead  of files.
+For this you can find aout more information at https://github.com/vnetcon/jdbc-restservlet

 ### Configuring email settings for sending emails
 You can configure your email settings to following file webapps/curvy/WEB-INF/calsses/email.properties